-The standards contain the range of learning addressed in the Aspire classroom found in the mathematics content areas of Numbers, Algebra, Geometry, and Data.
-The standards have been aligned to the NRS EFLs of one through six to reflect most closely the adult education levels of learning: Beginning ABE Literacy, Beginning ABE, Low Intermediate ABE, High Intermediate ABE, Low ASE, and High ASE.
+The standards contain the range of learning addressed in the ABLE classroom found in the mathematics content areas of Numbers, Algebra, Geometry, and Data.
+The standards have been aligned to the NRS EFLs of one through six to most closely reflect the adult education levels of learning: Beginning ABE Literacy, Beginning ABE, Low Intermediate ABE, High Intermediate ABE, Low ASE, and High ASE.